-Innovative Green Development Program (registration name: Beijing Green Partnership Consulting Company Limited) is a non-profit policy and strategy consultancy that focuses on green and low-carbon development.
-It works to strengthen China's low-carbon environmental policy design and implementation through interdisciplinary, systematic and empirical policy research.
+Innovative Green Development Program (registration name: Beijing Green Partnership Consulting Company Limited) is a non-profit consultancy that focuses on green and low-carbon development.
+It works to strengthen China's low-carbon environmental policy design and implementation through interdisciplinary, systematic and empirical research.
 We work with all stakeholders to promote a zero-emissions future and tell the story of China's green and low-carbon development.